 Indulge in pumpkin waffles or pancakes.
 This recipe is good for either one, but you can also add a couple of tablespoons of pumpkin to your favorite recipe.

-Finally, if you’re just plain sick of pumpkin, you can always freeze your leftovers until inspiration strikes.
-Of course, I’ve got at least a dozen pumpkin recipes right here on this blog that might stimulate your appetite for pumpkin!
+Finally, if you’re just plain sick of pumpkin, you can always freeze your leftovers until inspiration strikes or give it to your dogs (mine love it!)
+Of course, I’ve got over two dozen pumpkin recipes right here on this blog that might stimulate your appetite for pumpkin!

 What’s your favorite use for leftover pumpkin?